marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_5/exception_assertion_localization.md

 - Java remembers the suppressed exceptions that go with a primary exception even if we don't handle them in the code.

-- NOTE
+>NOTE
-  - if more than two resources throw an exception, the first one to be thrown becomes the primary exception, with the rest being grouped as suppressed exceptions.
+>  - if more than two resources throw an exception, the first one to be thrown becomes the primary exception, with the
+>    rest being grouped as suppressed exceptions.
-  - And since resources are closed in reverse order in which they are declared, the primary exception would be on the last declared resource that throws an exception.
+>  - And since resources are closed in reverse order in which they are declared, the primary exception would be on the
+>    last declared resource that throws an exception.

 - Keep in mind that suppressed exceptions apply only to exceptions thrown in the try clause.